zbyju/obsidian/1. Fleeting notes/Statnice/AM2/NI-WI-19.md

 ## Binary Framing
 Everything is sent using binary format
-Messages are sent in frames - Headers frame (Request Line, headers), data frame (body) Frames are identified by the message they belong to
+Messages are sent in frames - Headers frame (Request Line, headers), data frame (body) Frames are identified by the message they belong to (to a stream) Communication is multiplexed within a single TCP connection
+#### Stream
+Bi-directional flow of bytes in connection
+May carry one or more messages
+May have priority
+#### Message
+Sequence of frames
+It’s the request or response
+#### Frame
+Smallest unit
+Each has a header to indetify its stream